rg3pzr/STtools_OverLHAE/README.md

 * **Step C3** takes in RDS file from **Step C1** and **Step C2** as input and performs dimension reduction, clustering and conducts refernece mapping with simple square grids as query
 * **Step V1** takes DGE (Velocyto-format) from **Step A3** and generate subcellular plots showing pattern of spliced/unspliced reads
 * **Step V2** takes DGE (Velocyto-format) from **Step C3** and generate UMAP, Spatial clustering, and feature violin plots.

+After running these parts of the pipeline, you can input an annotated H&E stain image (annotations should be represented as a .json file, and the image should be a separate PNG, TIFF, or JPG) and the spatial transcriptomic map outputted from previous steps in order to generate an overalayed expression profile onto the inputted H&E stain at the specified annotated locations to get more specific physiological expression information.

 ## Installation
 Linux operatin system is necessary to run STtools package.
 You also need to install the following software tools and librares/modules before using this package.